Skip to main content

 The State of Health in Oklahoma

 Chronic disease is often preventable, but Oklahomans’ health behaviors are contributing to the state’s chronic disease morbidity and mortality.
-It is especially worth noting that three behaviors (poor diet, physical inactivity, and tobacco use) contribute to four chronic diseases (heart disease and stroke, cancer, diabetes, and lung disease) that cause approximately 60% of all deaths in Oklahoma.2
+It is especially worth noting that four behaviors (poor diet, physical inactivity, tobacco use, and excessive alcohol) contribute to most chronic diseases.
+Heart disease and cancer are the number one and two causes of death in OK (CDC; 2022).
+Chronic lower respiratory diseases are the 5th leading cause of death, and diabetes is the 8th leading cause of death.

 Communities that are Certified Healthy see a return on their investment via healthier residents, staff and visitors.
 By contributing to the wellness of those in your community, you are helping to create a better, brighter Oklahoma.
 Communities that advocate for health are recognized as leaders in Oklahoma!